 Meet Miguel.
 Born and raised in the heart of the Bolivian Amazon, this Native Bolivian Indian knows how to live off the land completely.
 He puts everyone on survivalist reality TV shows to shame.
 Although he did not grow up in one of the “uncontacted” communities that have received recent attention in the Amazon jungle, he comes from a primitive tribe in the same region, likely with close genetic relationships.
 This community lives a natural lifestyle without modern amenities.
 Continue reading “A Modern Day Tarzan Story”

 “Caparoles” is the term for the style of traditional Andean dance which found it’s birth place in northern Bolivia.
 Caparoles is folkloric with it’s ritualistic roots.
 Today, it is performed to the beats and melodies of Bolivian folk music and is considered to be an Icon of Bolivian culture.
+Bolivian Dance is a spectacular art form!
 Continue reading “Bolivian Dance Performances”